ARpatterns/AppleRealityComposer/AheadStaging/README.md

 __Behavior Pattern__

 * [Instant Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/instant-reaction.md): At start of the scene, the chess pieces are hidden.
+(Hint: it is not possible to load dynamically new 3D objects into the scene, therefore all objects have to initially be loaded.)
   * Event: On start
 * [Conditional Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/conditional-reaction.md): Upon clicking on the red button, the already added chess figures are unhidden to become visible.
-(Hint: it is not possible toload dynamically new 3D objects into the scene, therefore all objects have to initially be loaded.)
   * _Event_: On tapping

 __Augmentation Pattern__